OpenNMS-Cloud/lokahi/README.md

-# Horizon Stream
+# Lokahi

-**Horizon Stream** is a new distribution of OpenNMS, inspired from the existing platform
+**Lokahi** is a new distribution of OpenNMS, inspired from the existing platform

 See [Getting Started on the Wiki](https://github.com/OpenNMS/lokahi/wiki/Getting-Started) for development instructions.